Worried Your Newborn Will Cry During The Photoshoot? Let Me Help You.

 What Baby-Led Really Means

 My sessions are 100% baby-led.
-This isn't a buzzword; it’s how the photoshoot works.
-It means your baby is the boss.
+This isn't a buzzword to describe what i do, it’s how the photoshoot works.
+It means your baby is the boss (of me).
 Their needs dictate the pace and the flow of our time together.

 If your baby starts to become unsettled, here is exactly what happens: